LuisMorrison/LuisMorrison.com/README.md

 $ gulp publish
 ```

-**Note** that when you clone this project, _can include or not_ a file named `aws.json` in the `/public` folder.
+**Note** that when you clone this project, _may or may not_ include a file named `aws.json` in the `/public` folder.
 This file is an Amazon S3 configuration settings that would be used for the `publish` command, and has the following format:

 ```json
 {